Important Law Protects Consumers in Personal Injury Cases

 How much will it cost to obtain my medical records under the HITECH Act?

 Medical records stored in digital format must be produced for a flat fee of $6.50.
 Alternatively, your healthcare provider may charge a fee that is “reasonable [and] cost based” (i.e. actual labor costs incurred for producing the records—such as labor costs needed to transfer the records onto a CD-ROM and mail them to the patient).
 Your healthcare provider must provide advance notice if they elect not to charge a flat fee.

 My medical care provider uses a third-party vendor to process all medical records requests.
 Can they charge me for this?

 No, HITECH prohibits healthcare providers from passing third party copying expenses onto their patients.
-This may seem harsh, but it’s important to remember the policy behind HITECH is to promote efficiency by encouraging healthcare providers to implement a system of maintaining and sharing medical records that can be freely accessed.
+This may seem harsh, but it’s important to remember the policy behind HITECH is to promote efficiency (and lower costs) by encouraging healthcare providers to implement a system of maintaining and sharing medical records that can be freely accessed.

 Can medical care providers charge an administrative fee to verify the patient’s electronic record?

 No, the HITECH Act specifically prohibits this type of administrative charge.
 Healthcare providers are also prohibited under the HITECH Act from charging to verify that a patient’s complete record has been produced.